Performance & Security are two essential metrics for online business success.

-HSTS header declaration let browser instruct to have all communication over the secure channel (HTTPS) only and prevent protocol downgrade & cookie hijacking attacks.
+HSTS header declaration lets the browser instruct to have all communication over the secure channel (HTTPS) only and prevent protocol downgrade & cookie hijacking attacks.

 Reduce Page Size by Optimizing Images

-Images are everywhere and have great scope for an optimization to save the overall page size.
+Images are everywhere and have great scope for optimization to save the overall page size.

-Having smaller page size helps you in many ways.
+Having a smaller page sizes helps you in many ways.